reduxjs/redux-devtools/packages/redux-devtools-cli/README.md

 ```
 "scripts": {
-  "remotedev": "remotedev --hostname=localhost --port=8000 --injectserver=reactnative"
+  "redux-devtools": "redux-devtools --hostname=localhost --port=8000 --injectserver=reactnative"
 }
 ```

 The `injectserver` value can be `reactnative` or `macos` ([react-native-macos](https://github.com/ptmt/react-native-macos)), it used `reactnative` by default.

-Then, we can start React Native server and RemoteDev server with one command (`npm start`).
+Then, we can start React Native server and Redux DevTools server with one command (`npm start`).

 ##### Revert the injection